halkeye/digitalocean-api-graphql-frontend/README.md

-# Newsfeed Application Example
+# Digitalocean API Graphql Example

-The Relay application is designed to be used in conjunction with the Relay documentation to demonstrate the APIs, concepts, and principles of Relay and their use in building Relay applications.
+A relay based application to play around with graphql

 ## Getting Started